25 Best things to do in Milan (2025) – Guide to Milano

 Sempione Park is open daily from 6:30-21:00 during the summer season.
 Opening hours may be shortened during the low season.

 On the other side of the park, the imposing Arco della Pace towers majestically.
-It is about a quarter of an hour’s walk from Sforza Castle without stopping.
+It’s about a quarter of an hour’s walk from Sforza Castle without stopping.

 Arco della Pace Milan

-Do you like beautiful art?
+Do you like art?
 Don’t miss the Biblioteca Ambrosiana in the city centre, just a short walk from the Duomo.
-Inside, you can admire works by Leonardo da Vinci and Titian, which are housed in magnificent spaces and are worth seeing in their own right.
+Inside you can admire works by Leonardo da Vinci or Titian, which are housed in magnificent spaces.

 Church San Maurizio al Monastero Maggiore

 The church is nicknamed “the Sistine Chapel of Milan”.
-It originally served as a Benedictine convent for daughters of noble families who decided to dedicate their lives to God.
+Originally, it served as a Benedictine convent for daughters of noble families who decided to dedicate their lives to God.

 Church San Maurizio al Monastero Maggiore